MonBoza/CapstoneMVP/NeuroSpaceLog.md

 ### 9:00 - 10:00

 - got forum detail to display now working on the comments but got distracted figuring out the flow of it all 🙃

+### 10:00 -

+- got the comments to display just have to work on making it look like something and adding a comment to a forum thread I dont know what im doing